Patients urged to seek an appropriate setting

 Sometimes the Emergency Department is the first place people think of when they need help or medical assistance “but GPs, GP out-of-hours services and many pharmacies will also be providing health services and people should think about which service is the right one for what they need,” said Mr Doyle.
 Emergency departments should be kept for emergencies only.

 OpenApp and the HSE's Find a Service can be a great help to assist patients and their carers with this task of finding these more appropriate services.
 Of particular interest to unwell patients out of hours is the directory of 'GP out of hours' services and pharmacies, including a link to their opening hours.
-By utilising the web service, many patients could be saved many hours waiting in an emergency department, thus freeing it for emergency cases.

 Full list of services included within the HSE Find a Service: